galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 >   ![Eukaryotic gene model](../../images/DNA_exons_introns.png "An original piece of DNA containing introns and exons has the introns cut out before the exons are joined together to form the mRNA.
 (Image from <a href="https://commons.wikimedia.org/wiki/File:DNA_exons_introns.gif">WikiMedia</a>, under the Public Domain)")
 >
-> - **SNP** stands for [single-nucleotide polymorphism](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) and are pronounced like the english word "snip".
-These are single nucleotide differences between a sequenced individual and some reference sequence; where one individual might have an A, another could have a C in specific position.
-SNP databases have been created for many organisms which have a reference sequence and they often include any single nucleotide deviation from the reference sequence which appears in some percentage of the population (e.g. >1%).
+> - **SNP** stands for [single-nucleotide polymorphism](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) and is pronounced like the English word "snip".
+SNPs are single nucleotide differences between a sequenced individual compared to some reference sequence; where one individual might have an A, another could have a C in that position.
+Databases of SNPs have been created for many organisms and they include any single nucleotide deviation from the reference sequence which appears in some percentage of the population (e.g. >1%).
 These are often especially interesting to geneticists as the causes of certain inheritable diseases.
 {: .comment}

 You may be familiar with the [UCSC Genome Browser](https://genome.ucsc.edu/) or another resource like it, and know that you can find the data there.